UWE Bristol Undergraduate Internship Scheme 2018

 Are the opportunities related to my degree?

-Don't restrict your thinking to jobs directly related to your degree subject or you will miss out on some amazing opportunities.
+- Don't restrict your thinking to jobs directly related to your degree subject or you’ll miss out on some amazing opportunities.
 Your degree discipline alone does not determine your options.

 - research skills